Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/guides/troubleshooting/exposures-without-assignments.md

 !!!note

     Sometimes the exposure event is delayed and is sent on a different day than the assignment event.
 For example, the assignment event is sent today and the exposure event is sent tomorrow.
-You should check for an issue if between the assignment and exposure events being sent, the user's user properties have changed in a way that affects whether they should be targeted.
+There may be an issue if, between the assignment and exposure events being sent, the user's user properties have changed in a way that affects whether they should be targeted.
 Otherwise, you can ignore this warning.

 ## Causes